 The risks of a dam failure are spread throughout the county.
 The planning area could be impacted by several high-hazard dams that are located outside of the county.
 If a failure of the high-hazard dam occurred, it could result in loss of life.
 Other high-hazard dams are located outside of the county and their drainages enter Jackson County and participating communities either by direct drainage through parts of the planning area or by inflow into the Lavaca or Navidad Rivers upstream of Jackson County.
 However there have not been any dam breaches immediately upstream of or within the participating communities, thus the overall chance of this occurring is minimal.
-Additionally, major dams located outside of the planning area that could affect the participating communities, including Eg Goff dam, Hutchins Lake Dam, and Banes Lake Dam are located approximately 5, 7, and 25 miles, respectively, upstream of Jackson Creek and Sandy Creek, respectively.
-Barnes Lake Dam are located in Lavaca County along Grafe Branch Creek.
+Additionally, major dams located outside of the planning area that could affect the participating communities, including Eg Goff dam, Hutchins Lake Dam, and Banes Lake Dam are located approximately 5, 7, and 25 miles, respectively, upstream of Jackson County.
+Eg Goff and Hutchins Lake Dam are located in Wharton County along Goldenrod Creek and Sandy Creek, respectively.
+Barnes Lake Dam is located in Lavaca County along Grafe Branch Creek.
 Because of these dam's upstream location and size, any major dam breach will minimally affect the planning area.
 A detailed description of exposure and vulnerability per jurisdiction is described in Chapter 9.6.